Qullis/react-pop-modals/README.md

 # React-Pop-Modals
 Easy to use popup modals for react, based on Bootstrap Modal.

-This project started when I was making a reusable form modal for my own website, and suddenly it was it's own project.
+This project started when I was making a reusable form modal for a project, and suddenly it was it's own whole project.
 The form modal is built on react-hook-form and features form validation with Yup.
-All modals use bootstraps css and js, but the css is scoped so it should not interfere with a project that does not use it.
-Currently implemented modals are Form, Confirm and Info modals.
+All modals use Bootstraps css and js, but the css is scoped so it should not interfere with a project that does not use it.
+Modals are easily called with JavaScript, you dont need to place any components.

-Modals are called with code only, no component needed.
-See further below for a complete documentation for each modal.
+#### Modal types:
+  -Form
+  -Info
+  -Confirm

+More types might be added in the future.

 ## Installation